• What academic honors can I earn while in law school?

 • Where can I find the Code of Professional Responsibility (Honor Code)?

-See the 'Professional Responsibility - WVU College of Law Student Code of Professional Responsibility' section of the College of Law catalog.
+See the 'Professional Responsibility - WVU College of Law Student Code of Professional Responsibility' section of the College of Law academic catalog.

 • Where can I find out about careers, jobs, and summer internships?